Argentina travel guide

 Extreme and adventure sports

 If you take part in extreme or adventure sports (including paragliding, climbing, off-road driving and hot air ballooning), make sure adequate safety precautions are in place.
 Only use reputable operators and insist on training.
 Make sure your travel insurance covers all the activities you want to undertake and includes helicopter rescue and medical evacuation.
 Mount Aconcagua and other locations will charge you for a helicopter rescue.

 Political demonstrations and picketing are more common in Argentina than in the UK.
-They can take place at many public locations throughout Argentina.
-Some demonstrations attract large numbers of people.
-There have been cases of demonstrations turning violent.
-You should monitor the media and avoid demonstrations.
+Some demonstrations attract large numbers of people and there have been cases of demonstrations turning violent.

 Groups of demonstrators (piqueteros) sometimes block major roads into and out of Buenos Aires during times of social unrest.
 This can cause significant delays.

 The departure of flights from airports in Argentina can be unreliable and susceptible to delays and cancellations.
 Check the status of your flight with your airline or travel company before travelling to the airport.